A Guide to Music Branding: Stand Out & Stay Authentic

 A Guide to Branding for Musicians and Bands

-Creating and exploiting an interesting, exciting and engaging brand and image for your musical persona doesn’t happen overnight.
-It’s a process that could take years to develop.
+Creating an interesting, exciting and engaging brand for your musical persona doesn’t happen overnight.
+It’s a steady process that can take years to develop.
 Or it could already be set in stone.
-It all depends on you.
+It all depends on you and your strengths.

-A musician's "image" can often be a subjective concept.
-But to help explain it, we’ve broken the concept of music branding down into three (pretty big & important) steps: defining, building and marketing your brand.
+A musician's image can often be a subjective concept.
+But to help explain it, we’ve broken the concept of music branding down into three (pretty big & important) steps:

 Defining your brand